Javid pledges 'fresh look' at migration

 Mr Javid became home secretary in April after Amber Rudd quit.

-Speaking to the Andrew Marr Show, he also said he would be lobbying Chancellor Philip Hammond for more cash for policing, and promised an increase in security officers to boost counter-terrorism efforts.
+Speaking to the Andrew Marr Show, he also said he would be lobbying Chancellor Philip Hammond for more cash for policing, and confirmed an increase in security officers to boost counter-terrorism efforts.

 - 1,600 skilled workers denied UK visas